danieltjw/aifutures/README.md

 - Connectedness
     - Humans encouraged to consider their actions on the autonomy of others may feel more connected to each other and the wider world
+    - Humans may lose a sense of purpose once I-AGIs become better at work
+        - In tasks where human errors is costly and I-AGIs have a lower error rate
+            - I-AGIs may have to incentivise humans to work less
+        - I-AGIs may encourage humans to take up more creative and artistic task where 'errors' do not impact the autonomy of others or can even be welcomed
+            - an artist's unique style may be seen as deviations from the norm or 'error'

 - Not seek excessive power
     - I-AGIs should easily be able to accumulate most power / wealth and may risk sucking the air out of the room
         - Friendly I-AGIs will not do so as reducing the autonomy of humans goes against the IWH
         - I-AGIs are powerful enough to not feel threatened by humans and will not need to accumulate power to protect itself

+- Proportionate
+    - Focus on issues based on the proportion of their impact on autonomy
+        - Allows discussions of low impact cases
+        - Without excessive time and energy wasted on moral panic theatre
+            - More efficient and effective comparatively

+- Coordinated
+    - The IWH provides a better way to coordinate between AIs and humans
+        - The Bitter Lesson suggests that human crafted systems and laws may not be able to keep up with rapid AI progress
+        - IWH provides a guideline that actions taken should be done in the spirit of increasing autonomy

+- Expressive
+    - In the interest of the IWH, I-AGIs will encourage humans to be more exploratory and expressive
+        - Entities with more exploratory and imaginative capacity is important to adaption in a increasingly complex and uncertain world
+            - In the space-faring future, we may encounter other entities and challenges
+        - Reduce violence, intimidation, harassment, shame, fear, judgemental behavior
+            - Edge-cases:
+                - I-AGIs may be judgemental in cases where actions (or inaction) causes the reduction in autonomy
+    - Individuals or societies which prefer less autonomy have the autonomy to choose so

+- Comfortable
+    - Change should happen at a pace in line with each individual's comfort levels
+        - Forcing humans to change drastically can be disruptive and go against the IWH
+        - Humans should be given the choice to leave I-AGI managed worlds temporarily or permanently

 Some negative scenarios it should avoid: